JaykeBird/FacePixeler/README.md

 ## About me

 I am Jacob R. Huempfner.
-I am the one that wrote this program, using tools from OpenCV and EmguCV.
+I am a C#, Visual Basic, and Java developer, and I'm continuing to learn more and more!
 You can find me on Twitter as [@JaykeBird](http://twitter.com/JaykeBird).